guoyunhe/fuck-lodash/README.md

 This is a more complete version than [_You Don't Need Lodash/Underscore_](https://github.com/you-dont-need/You-Dont-Need-Lodash-Underscore) or [_You Might Not Need Lodash_](https://youmightnotneed.com/lodash/), with additional features:

-- 📦 bundle size comparsion, powered by esbuild.
+- 📦 bundle size comparsion, powered by [esbuild](https://esbuild.github.io/) and [bundlejs.com](https://bundlejs.com/).
-- 🚀 performance benchmark, powered by vitest.
+- 🚀 performance benchmark, powered by [vitest](https://vitest.dev/).

+A good lodash function alternative should be both **smaller** and **faster**.
+In some cases, here is no drop-in replacement, you have to modify your code a little bit.

 ## Array